 What is my Health Score and what does it tell me about my listing?

-If your Health Score is under 60, we need to make some changes.
+As a general rule, if your Health Score is under 60, we need to make some changes.
 If it is between 60-80, there is room for improvement, but no need to panic.
 If your Health Score is between 80-100, you are performing well and do not need to make any changes.

-Is your Health Score too low?
+Understanding your Health Score

 Mixed performance signals